What is Disk Space?

 For example, some web hosts may include a clause stating “reasonable use.”
 That's a way for them to suspend accounts they feel are abusing the “unlimited space” offered.
 However, if you don’t abuse the account, “unlimited” does have its advantages.

-Final Thoughts on Web Server Disk Space
+Final Thoughts on Web Hosting Storage

 Disk space is often one of the most misunderstood aspects of web hosting.
 Many users look for more space, but the correct approach should be looking for faster storage types.
 For example, 10GB of SSD space is far superior to one with 50GB of hard drive space.